What is an Air Operator Certificate?

 Why GS Aviation Consulting?

-You get the benefit of our aviation experience, extensive knowledge of Canadian Air Regulations, and broad industry network in a dedicated, friendly environment.
+You have the benefit of our aviation experience, extensive knowledge of Canadian Air Regulations, and broad industry network in a dedicated, friendly environment.

 Quality of Submission

-The turn-around time for you initial certification is largely determined by the quality of your submission.
+The turn-around time for a certification application is largely determined by the quality of your submission.
 GS Aviation has developed a concise process that will ensure a complete and compliant submission.
 We use project management tools that ensure transparency with you throughout the process.

 Proven Track Record